NCERT Solutions for Class 10 Science Chapter 1 – CBSE Download Free PDF

 i) Solutions of Barium chloride and Sodium sulphate in water react to give insoluble Barium sulphate and solution of Sodium chloride.

-ii) Sodium hydroxide solution in water reacts with hydrochloric acid solution to produce Sodium chloride solution and water.
+ii) Sodium hydroxide solution in water reacts with the hydrochloric acid solution to produce Sodium chloride solution and water.

 i) BaCl2 + Na2SO4 → BaSO4 + 2NaCl